eoromb/ga-realtime-sampling/README.md

-## Simple app for monitoring and sampling of GA real time data
+## Simple app for monitoring and sampling of Google Analytics real time data